Fire extinguishers can save lives and property by putting out small fires, or containing them until the fire department arrives.

 - S- Sweep the nozzle or hose from side to side.
 Moving carefully toward the flames, keep the extinguisher aimed at the base of the fire and sweep back and forth.

-Once the fire goes out, watch the fire area and be prepared to repeat the process if the fire re-ignites.
+Once the fire is out, watch the fire area and be prepared to repeat the process if the fire re-ignites.

 Classes of Fires